codebysandip/docker-pull-auto/docs/how-to-add-docker-container-app.md

 ## **runCommandBeforeConfigRead**

 This key is useful in scenario where you want to run a command before config read.
 A good example can be decrypt `app.docker.env` before reading config.json.
 This project supports adding of encrypted config.json also.
 It means you can save config json in format config.enc.json or config.{NODE_ENV}.enc.json.
 Docker Pull Auto will read enc file if available instead of reading config json.

+## **dockerLoginCommand**

+Docker pull auto runs a command of docker login before pulling a image.
+You can pass your custom command for docker login.